 [Although Bitsy Kelley is no longer part of the Outrigger organization after it was sold to KSL Resorts, this interview still shows Bitsy's passion and commitment to Hawaii, the environment, and the hospitality industry.]

-Instead of just doing a question/answer interview format, I decided to write a essay that highlights the many topics covered in my interview with Bitsy Kelley who graciously spent an hour with me on my recent trip to Oahu to attend the Waikiki SPAMJam.
+Instead of just doing a question/answer interview format, I decided to write an essay that highlights the many topics covered in my interview with Bitsy Kelley who graciously spent an hour with me on my recent trip to Oahu to attend the Waikiki SPAMJam.

 There is light within Bitsy Kelley.
 She is effervescent.
 There is a constant smile in her eyes.
-She is warm, friendly and gracious and above all, she is passionate.
+She is warm, friendly, and gracious, and above all, she is passionate.

 I feel a little bit inspired and a lot blessed to have had an opportunity to speak with Bitsy and get to know her a little better.

 Bitsy is the third generation of Kelley’s helping to run Outrigger hotels.
 Her grandparents, Roy and Estelle Kelley built the Outrigger and raised their family – Bitsy’s father and two sisters in Oahu.
-And in turn her parents raised her and her four siblings on the islands as well.
+And in turn, her parents raised her and her four siblings on the islands as well.

 The Outrigger Resort was their home and their playground and all the kids worked in the hotel.
 From folding laundry to washing dishes, they did everything and learned about the business from the ground up.

 Later when Bitsy’s father took over the helm he continued to grow the business and expand it to other islands in Hawaii.
-Bitsy’s father, Chairman Emeritus Richard Kelley, still participates in the business, particularly when it involves, the global travel industry such as the his recent trip with Bitsy to the World Travel & Tourism Council’s annual Global Summit, something he covered in his weekly blog series!
-(He’s a blogger!)
+Bitsy's father, Chairman Emeritus Richard Kelley, still participates in the business, particularly when it involves, the global travel industry such as his recent trip with Bitsy to the World Travel & Tourism Council’s annual Global Summit, something he covered in his weekly blog series!
+(He's a blogger!)

 Bitsy left the islands for a decade to pursue her education and her interests.
 She worked in media and communications, which included stints in TV and radio.
 She had her own outdoor adventures show based out of the Portland area and advocated for family activities.